-Other Significant Coal Plant Cost Increases Announced in 2008
+Other Examples of Coal Plant Cost Increases Announced in 2008

 - Estimated cost of the latan 2 project in Missouri increased by 15% in April 2008.
-Project already under construction with completion due in 2010 - shows that even projects under construction are susceptible to increasing costs.
+Project already under construction with completion due in 2010 - even projects under construction are susceptible to increasing costs.
 (April 2008) - Estimated cost of Duke Energy Indiana's Edwardsport IGCC Project increased by 18 percent from spring 2007 to spring 2008.
 Company says costs increased when it went out for actual project contracts and procurement.
-(May 2008) - Wisconsin Power & Light announced that estimated cost of proposed circulating fluid bed coal plant had increased to about \$3,500/kW and that cost of an alternate supercritical coal plant also had risen to above \$3,500/kW.
-These represented increases of approximately 38% since late 2006.
-In support, the company submitted testimony to the Public Service Commission which said that the EPC (Engineering, Procurement and Construction) costs of many coal-fired projects were in the range of \$2,500/kW to \$3,800/kW that means a single 600 MW unit may cost between \$2 billion to \$3 billion, or more.
+(May 2008) - Alliant Energy subsidiary IPL increased the estimated cost of its proposed Marshalltown coal plant by 26 percent in September 2008.